Ahmir-Bijanzadeh/Phone-Entry-Script/README.md

 Data Cleansing: Sanitizes each entry, removing all non-number characters including special characters.

 ## Installation:
-download the distribution package and run the phone_script.exe
+download the distribution package for the cooresponding operating system and run the phone_script.exe\
+Downloading Python or an interpreter is not required.\
+Your operating system might flag the program as malicious, so be sure to disable/allow the program to run.
+You might need to consider running the program as adminsitrator.

 ## Prerequisites:
 Create a text file called "phone_numbers.txt" on your desktop.
 Or alternatively run the program once to have it create the file for you.
 It will be created on the users desktop by default with the name "phone_numbers.txt"\